"I was delighted in the supreme sense of freedom that comes from the

 or on going problem, or for special components).
 Note

-Optional: Expedition/Group Tool Checklist
+Optional: See Expedition/Group Tool Checklist

-"The world lies right beyond the handlebars of any bicycle."
+"The world lies right beyond the handlebars of any bicycle." - Daniel Behrman, The Man Who Loved Bicycles

-Bicycle Camping Checklist
+Bicycle Camping Checklist,

-Bike Camping issues and concerns are similar to those of Backpacking.
-Just as Backpacking may be for an overnight, a weekend, a week, a month or a walk about, so goes Bike Camping.
-Bikers on an overnight or a weekend may travel so light and fast that they may not have a change of underwear or clothing nor have a tent.
+Cyclists on an overnight or a weekend may travel so light and fast that they may not have a change of underwear or clothing nor have a tent.
 Long range bikers are looking at durability and survivability as key issues.
 The issues for either category (light versus durable) are usually indicated herein.

+One way to travel light and fast is to NOT camp - Camping is NOT for everyone and camping is NOT for every time.
+We've done our share of non-camping B&B runs.
 For those who do camp, please note that separate Backpacking and Vehicle Tent Camping Checklists also exist at this website, plus a separate Bicycle Ultralight Camping Checklist exists.
 The following is a list or checklist (check list) of what to bring on a bicycle camping tour.
-One of the pleasurable discoveries about bicycle camping is that one can carry two to four times as much on a bicycle than one can carry backpacking, so there is a range of choices between light and durable.
+One of the pleasurable discoveries about bicycle camping is that one may carry two to four times as much on a bicycle than one may carry backpacking, so there is a range of choices between light and durable.

-and everything listed isn't needed for every trip.
+Every trip has different needs and everything listed isn't needed for every trip.

 Have Quickly Available and Know these